The Learning Tracks

 Choose Architect if:

-- You see the novella as a means to test your improvements
+- You see the novella as a test case for your system improvements